CombatZAK/CoffeeRunner/README.md

 ## Further Improvements

 This solution was developed quickly (~1 day worth of work), with expedience and simplicity being the driver for most design decisions.
 In terms of usability, the CLI solution is fraught with inconveniences, requiring the user to form JSON manually, though the "default" options minimize this.
-The requirement to develop this solution as an application restricts what may be a more usable alternative -- a scripted spreadsheet or a Teams chatbot backed by LogicApps/PowerAutomate.
+The requirement to develop this solution as an application restricts what may be a more usable alternative -- a scripted spreadsheet or a Teams chatbot backed by LogicApps/PowerAutomate -- and would be less work.
 The latter alternative is very promising, and prior experience tells me that a LogicApp chat-bot may be an ideally usable solution to this problem - albeit one that does not demonstrate any of my coding ability.